shibataka000/kms/README.md

 Flags:
   -h, --help            help for encrypt
-      --in string       The path to plaintext file --key-id string   The symmetric encryption KMS key ID that encrypts the data key --out string      The path to ciphertext file written into --rm              If true, delete plaintext file after encryption
+      --in string       The path to plaintext file.
+      --key-id string   The symmetric encryption KMS key ID that encrypts the data key.
+      --out string      The path to ciphertext file written into.
+If omitted, ciphertext is written into stdout.
+      --rm              If true, delete plaintext file after encryption.
 ```

 ### Decrypt